SuperHouse/esp-open-rtos/extras/sht3x/README.md

 ## About the sensor

-SHT3x is a digital temperature and humity sensor that uses I2C interface as slave with up to 1 MHz communication speed.
+SHT3x is a digital temperature and humidity sensor that uses I2C interface as slave with up to 1 MHz communication speed.
 It can operate with three levels of *repeatability* (low, medium and high) in two different modes, the *single shot data aquisition mode* and the *periodic data aquisition mode*.

 ### Single shot data aquisition mode